kkersten/quickstart-nvidia-imaging-clara-train/README.md

 # Deploying the NVIDIA Clara Train SDK with Amazon ECS, Amazon EFS, AWS CloudFormation, and an Application Load Balancer

-This reference architecture provides a set of YAML templates for deploying the Clara Train SDK as a highly availible service.
+This reference architecture provides a set of YAML templates for deploying the Clara Train SDK as a highly available service.

 ## Overview